Oven Baked Salmon Recipe with Jalapeño and Lime

-Also, salmon’s silky texture gives it a luxurious quality, making it not only an easy midweek option, but a dinner party favorite.
+Also, salmon’s silky texture gives it a luxurious quality, making it not only an easy midweek option but also a dinner party favorite.

-The bold and zesty flavored-oil seeps into the salmon while baking, creating amazing contrast, while keeping it moist.
+The bold and zesty flavored-oil will seep into the salmon while baking, creating amazing contrast while keeping it moist.

 One of the biggest mistakes when cooking fish is over-cooking.
 As with any type of fish, it should be cooked until just barely cooked through, so it flakes when pricked with a fork, but is still moist and tender on the inside.